 The roof was a gable design covered with asphalt/fiberglass shingles.
-Observation of the roof surfaces and flashing was performed from a ladder at the eaves due to excessive pitch.
+Observation of the roof surfaces and flashing was performed from a ladder at the eaves due to excessive pitch, and with the aid of an aerial drone.
 There was one layer of shingles.

-The roof shingles exhibited no curling and light surface wear.
-Several areas were tested for lifted edges, and lifted edges were observed.
+The roof shingles exhibited light curling and moderate surface wear.
+Several areas were tested for lifted edges, and lifted edges were not observed.
 Nail pops were observed.
 Evidence of a hail event was not observed.